 USD 5,000 (inclusive of taxes).

 The fee includes all tuition costs (online and offline), programme materials and accommodation and travel during the face-to-face modules.
-Costs of travel to venue in both cities, visa and travel insurance to be borne by participants.
+Costs of travel to venue in both cities, visa and travel insurance is to be borne by participants.

 "The programme has helped me open up and get closer to people belonging to other nations, and to mingle with them even though they are from different walks of life."